freenas/freenas-docs/userguide/directoryservice.rst

 "Domain Account Name" and "Domain Account Password" fields in :menuselection:`Directory Service --> Active Directory`.

-To instruct LDAP to use the keytab, select the installed keytab using the drop-down "Kerberos keytab" menu in :menuselection:`Directory Service --> LDAP`.
+To instruct LDAP to use a principal from the keytab, select the principal from the drop-down :guilabel:`Kerberos Principal` menu in
+:menuselection:`Directory Service --> LDAP`.